 Usually, cats calm down within a few hours.
 Stop initiating any contact, allow your cat to decide on when to interact and for how long.
 This can cause you to appear less intimidating and meddling.

-A few days later, start desensitisation and counterconditioning your cat gradually to touch and handling, which should deepen the human-animal bond.
-If your cat demonstrates fearfulness or ‘aggression’ when touched, seek help from a certified behaviour consultant or a veterinary behaviourist.
+A few days later, start desensitization and counter-conditioning your cat gradually to touch and handling, which should deepen the human-animal bond.
+If your cat demonstrates fearfulness or ‘aggression’ when touched, seek help from a certified behaviour consultant or a veterinary behaviorist.

 Lastly, take your cat to the vet for an in-depth examination to rule out an underlying medical reason.